We Have Always Lived in the Castle: Themes

 The theme of persecution of people who exhibit "otherness" or become outsiders in small-town New England, by small-minded villagers, is at the forefront of We Have Always Lived in the Castle and is a repeated theme in Jackson's work.
 In her novels The Haunting of Hill House and, to a lesser extent, The Sundial, this theme is also central to the psychology of the story.
 In all these works, the main characters live in a house that stands alone on many acres, and is entirely separate physically, socially, as well as ideologically, from the main inhabitants of the town.
 In his 2006 introduction of the Penguin Classics edition, Jonathan Lethem stated that the recurring town is "pretty well recognizable as North Bennington, Vermont", where Jackson and her husband, Bennington professor Stanley Edgar Hyman, encountered strong "reflexive anti-Semitism and anti-intellectualism".

 All of Jackson's work creates an atmosphere of strangeness and contact with what Lethem calls "a vast intimacy with everyday evil..." and how that intimacy affects "a village, a family, a self".
 Only in We Have Always Lived in the Castle, though, is there also a deep exploration of love and devotion despite the pervasive unease and perversity of character that runs through the story.
 Constance's complete absence of judgment of her sister and her crime is treated as absolutely normal and unremarkable, and it is clear throughout the story that Merricat loves and cares deeply for her sister.

 The novel was described by Jackson's biographer, Judy Oppenheimer, as "a paean to agoraphobia", with the author's own agoraphobia and nervous conditions having greatly informed its psychology.
 Jackson freely admitted that the two young women in the story were liberally fictionalized versions of her own daughters, and Oppenheimer noted that Merricat and Constance were the "yin and yang of Shirley's own inner self".
 Written in deceptively simple language, by an entirely unreliable narrator, the novel implies that the two heroines may choose to live forever in the remaining three rooms of their house, since they prefer each other's company to that of any outsiders.
 Lethem calls this reversion to their pre-Charles stasis Merricat's "triumph".

 Critical reception

 We Have Always Lived in the Castle was named by Time magazine as one of the "Ten Best Novels" of 1962.

 In March 2002, Book magazine named Mary Katherine Blackwood the seventy-first "best character in fiction since 1900".
-On Goodreads, the novel ranks #4 on the list of "Most Popular Books Published in 1962", as voted for by the website's users.

 The lead paragraph of We Have Always Lived in the Castle has been described as "coercive," so much so that the reader finds it "impossible not to go on reading".